rowe-morehouse/rowe-morehouse/readme.md

 **Recent Win ‣ #1 Product of the Day** @ Product Hunt – July 13 2024 for "<a href="https://objections.dog/sales-likelihood-calculator" target="_blank">Sales Likelihood Calculator</a>" – an interactive _gamified checklist_ for sales-training I dev'd from scratch, wrapped in a fun 8-bit design.

 **Related Article I wrote ‣** Interpret your score from the calculator in the context of a <a href="https://objections.dog/sales-pipeline-review" class="" target="_blank">Sales Pipeline Review</a>.
-Includes many word-for-word questions to ask to explore & satisfy MEDDPICC conditions.
+Includes many word-for-word questions to ask to explore & satisfy MEDDPICC buyer conditions to advance a sale toward the close.

+🆕&nbsp; **I'm building an LLM application** – _AI RAG stack_ ‣ Next.js frontend, LlamaIndex, Firestore Vector KNN, Vertex AI, Llama 3.1.
+Claude 3.5 is my copilot for almost everything; it's f*cking incredible.
+Super fun!!

 <hr width="50%">